jeffbass/imagenode/README.rst

   `PyZMQ documentation <https://pyzmq.readthedocs.io/en/latest/index.html>`_.
 - **OpenCV** and its Python bindings provide great scaffolding for computer vision projects large or small: `OpenCV.org <https://opencv.org/>`_.
-- **imutils** is a collection of Python classes and methods that allows computer vision programs using OpenCV to be cleaner and more compact.
+- **imutils** is a collection of Python classes and methods that allow computer vision programs using OpenCV to be cleaner and more compact.
 It has a very helpful threaded image reader for Raspberry PiCamera modules or webcams.
 It allowed me to shorten my camera reading programs on the Raspberry Pi by half: